- Your State

 Texas has had charter schools as an option for more than 20 years.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and they are accountable to authorizing bodies for results.

-In 2018 there were more than 750 charter schools in Texas.
+Parents can choose from more than 800 charter schools in Texas.
 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 That could be providing a STEM program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 You can read more about these charter offerings at the Texas Public Charter Schools Association.